top of page

 Community Care Escalation

-District nurses are able to perform obervations, dress wounds and take bloods in the community, referred via SERF form
+District nurses are able to perform obervations, dress wounds and take bloods in the community, referred via STRATA form or if urgent via IToCHs

-Urgent Crisis Response Team are a 2-hour urgent crisis response service (UCR) pilot available via SERF form (there is a pilot where some PCNs have a direct dial number) for any patients that meet the criteria
+Urgent Crisis Response Team are a 2-hour urgent crisis response service (UCR) available via STRATA form or if urgent via IToCHs for any patients that meet the criteria

 Care Home Support Team can independently review and advise on those patients in Care Homes (residential and nursing)

-Acute Care at Home may be able to offer interventions in the home usually reserved for inpatients for a number of conditions
+Acute Care at Home may be able to offer interventions in the home usually reserved for inpatients for a number of conditions, and can be referred to directly or via via IToCHs

 End-of-Life Community Care